Parven05/Realm-of-Knowledge/README.md

 ![Banner](https://user-images.githubusercontent.com/101796812/258840826-eda469e1-817a-413f-b990-b2b04e22db86.png)

 ## **Introduction:**
+🧠 Real of Knowledge
-In this game, players face riddles and challenges requiring critical thinking.
-They use carried cubes to solve obstacles and move forward.
-These cubes activate switches, open doors, and trigger mechanisms.
+Real of Knowledge is a puzzle-adventure game that blends logic challenges with programming quizzes.
+Players use cubes to activate switches, open doors, and solve obstacles to progress.

-The game also features programming quiz questions about `C++`, `Python`, `Java` & `JavaScript`.
-This covers syntax, data structures, algorithms, and language-specific features.

-If stuck, players can use a cheatsheet for hints.
-This keeps the game engaging and helpful.
-Overall, it's an educational yet fun experience for those interested in gaming and programming.
+🎮 Features:

+- Interactive cube mechanics
+- Programming questions on C++, Python, Java, and JavaScript
+- Topics include syntax, algorithms, and data structures
+- Built-in cheatsheet for hints when you're stuck
+- A fun and educational journey for gamers and aspiring programmers!

 ## **Official Release:**
 Made for Windows PC, Mac & Linux